dockstore/azul/.github/PULL_REQUEST_TEMPLATE/anvilprod-promotion.md

 - [ ] PR is not a draft
 - [ ] PR is awaiting requested review from system administrator
 - [ ] Status of PR is *Review requested*
-- [ ] PR is assigned to only the system administrator
+- [ ] PR is assigned to only the system administrator and the author

 ### System administrator (after approval)